tristanisham/krypt/readme.md

 Use `l` or `lock` followed by a file path to encrypt the file.
 * Krypt will generate an encrypted `.krypt` file that shares the name of the encrypted file.
+* Your encrypted file will also be compressed with Gzip to hide it's original length.
+Making it harder to determine what it might have been originally.
 * Krypt will also generate a `kryptfile`.
 This file contains the **private key** for your keyfile, so don't lose it.

 ### Decrypt File